 This stands out a bit better:

 - Fancy fonts look cool, but conventional fonts are easier to read.

 - Never use reverse body copy – white copy that is set against a color background.
 Unless, of course, you are building a website from 1998.
 NOTE: It’s ok in headers or as a design element.
 Just hard to read when it’s more than a couple of words.

 - A lot of research has proven that certain colors sell better than others: Warmer reds, oranges, and yellows pull more sales than relaxing colors (blue and green).

 A final design note: Always protect your brand’s integrity and maintain consistent use of images, logos, fonts, colors, etc. Brand consistency should travel across all mediums – direct mail pieces, websites, signage, print ads, etc.

 A few quick tips on actually executing your campaign:

-• Use a professional.
-Here at Midwest, our copy writer is known to mock up truly pitiful design pieces (in Word or PowerPoint, no less), much to the horror of our creative director.
+- Use a professional.
+Here at Midwest, our copywriter is known to mock up truly pitiful design pieces (in Word or PowerPoint, no less), much to the horror of our creative director.
 Yes, the technology is there – in theory – to make everyone a designer.
-But we strongly urge you to use a professional – especially if your mail services expert offers writing and design assistance as a value-added service.
+But we strongly urge you to use a professional – especially if your mail services specialist offers writing and design assistance as a value-added service.
 The same goes for designing your overall campaign.
 Mail can be hard.
 Professional partners can take on the lion’s share of the load, making it much easier for you.

 Learn Mail Piece Design for Automation-Compatible USPS Delivery – And Win Big!